 In every organisation, there is a hidden diversity—the diversity of Social Styles.
 Leveraging Social Style differences can lead to more effective collaboration, productive relationships, and greater productivity and business results.
 Recognising others’ work preferences and adjusting to them results in more efficient communication and the persuasive ability to influence others.
 Improving versatility reduces tension in relationships and allows people to focus on the task and work to be done.

 Building Relationship Versatility™: Social Styles at Work (BRV) is built around a four-quadrant Social Styles matrix.
 After being profiled, participants are assigned a Social Style, interpersonal versatility rating, and specific versatility behaviours.
-During the workshop, they learn how to identify others’ Social Styles and, based on understanding their own and others’ styles, learn to modify their own behaviours to communicate more easily and effectively with others.
+They learn how to identify others’ Social Styles and, based on understanding their own and others’ styles, learn to modify their own behaviours to communicate more easily and effectively with others.

-Participant Readiness: Prepares participants and managers for the learning experience
+- Participant Readiness prepares participants and managers for the overall learning experience.

 Follow-up measurement options are available, including interviewing guidelines for participants and managers, behavioural checklists, and the Social Style Profile (used twice, first in the preparatory stage and later to measure shifts in perceived versatility).
 This concrete, real-world feedback motivates people to perform and acts as a blueprint for creating individual, group, and organisational development plans.